New York Times columnist and award-winning science journalist

 About Carl Zimmer

 Carl Zimmer is, in the words of The New York Times Book Review, “as fine a science essayist as we have.”
-He won the National Academies Communication Award and is a two-time winner of the American Association for the Advancement of Science Journalism Award.
-Zimmer writes regularly for National Geographic, The New York Times—where he writes the Matter column—and other major publications.
-He has written ten widely praised science books.
+He won the National Academies Communication Award and is a three-time winner of the American Association for the Advancement of Science Journalism Award.
+In addition, he was awarded the Stephen Jay Gould Prize, and the National Association of Biology Teachers gave him their Distinguished Service Award.
+Zimmer is a columnist for The New York Times and writes regularly for magazines such as National Geographic and Wired.
+He is also the author of thirteen widely praised books.

-Zimmer has lectured at many of the country’s leading universities, medical schools, and museums, and is a frequent speaker at scientific conferences.
-He has enthralled audiences with insightful, engrossing talks on topics ranging from the cutting edge of medicine, to the history of the scientific revolution, to the wonderful creepiness of parasites.
+Zimmer has spoken at Aspen Ideas Festival and other major venues.
+He has given lectures at many of the country’s leading universities, medical schools, and museums, and regularly gives keynote lectures at scientific conferences.
+Zimmer has enthralled audiences with insightful, engrossing talks on topics ranging from the cutting edge of medicine, to the history of the scientific revolution, to the wonderful creepiness of parasites.
+In addition to his public speaking, Zimmer is a frequent guest on NPR’s Radiolab and other radio programs and podcasts.

 His books include Evolution: The Triumph of an Idea, Soul Made Flesh (named one of the top 100 books of the year by The New York Times Book Review), At the Water’s Edge, and Parasite Rex.
 His 2008 book, Microcosm: E. coli and the New Science of Life was a finalist for the Los Angeles Times Book Prize.
 Zimmer is also the author of a groundbreaking textbook about evolution, The Tangled Bank.